-Priory 6
+Priory Sixth

-Welcome to Priory 6 - where you begin to take the reins of your future.
+Welcome to Priory Sixth - where you begin to take the reins of your future.

 This is an exciting and important time.
 Make sure you choose subjects that you enjoy and in which you can excel.
 Keep in mind the importance of intellectual endeavour as well as the more pragmatic decisions about career choices.
 Teachers will give you expert advice about their subject and your potential in it, so make sure you listen to them.
 Be open-minded to different courses and let this process be a well-thought out, thorough one, founded on confident research and guidance.
 Be ambitious for how much your abilities can develop over the next two to three years.
 We will help you make strong choices for your dreams for your future.
+Every year our top performing girls at GCSE stay on into Priory Sixth.

 We have a range of scholarships and you need to carefully consider which one plays to your strengths.
-Our STEM results are outstanding with 100% of grades A-B in 2019 and in recognition of the popularity of these subjects at A Level we have introduced a new 16+ STEM Scholarship, The Dorothy Hodgkin Award.
+Our STEM results are outstanding with 77% achieving A\/A and 100% achieving A\-B in 2020 and destinations included Imperial, Exeter, Liverpool, Queen Mary, Cardiff, Birmingham and Plymouth.
+In recognition of the popularity of these subjects at A Level we introduced a new 16+ STEM Scholarship, The Dorothy Hodgkin Award in 2019.

 Our 100% academic scholarship The Mary Tredway Award for Sixth Form entry honours our traditions as well as our commitment to the future.
 Do consider another scholarship with a historical link to the school, Le Chemin de Sainte Marie de Neuilly.
 Our school is rich with stories of linguistic scholarship and adventure.
 These are in addition to the Art, Drama, Music and Sport scholarships for the Sixth Form.
+This year outgoing members of the Upper VI take up places at Cambridge to read Modern Languages and Oxford to read English and French.
+Our students go to the best universities in the world.